This check monitors the size of all your Postfix queues.

 logs: - type: file path: /var/log/mail.log source: postfix service: myapp

 Run the Agent’s status subcommand and look for

 postfix under the Checks section.

-The Postfix check does not include any events at this time.
+The Postfix check does not include any events.

-The Postfix check does not include any service checks at this time.
+The Postfix check does not include any service checks.